The HomeFire Shop Guide To Owning and Using A Wood Burning Stove.

 It's worth getting to know your trees so when gathering you can sort out your woods into hard and soft piles.

-Good quality kiln-dried hardwood produces about 4.5KWh per Kilo, green or unseasoned wood produces about 1 KWh per Kilo.
+Good quality seasoned hardwood produces about 4.5kWh per Kilo, unseasoned wood produces about 1 kWh per Kilo.

 The cost of running your stove is the cost of the wood supply, sourcing free wood is the key to saving money.

-You need to gather and season your own wood, this needs to be done sensibly chopping down the trees in your local park for fuel is illegal.
+To get the best value from your stove you need to gather and season your own wood, this needs to be done sensibly, chopping down the trees in your local park for fuel is illegal.